WVam/CaptionStylingTool/README.md

         * `U` (U+0055 LATIN CAPITAL LETTER U): Upright text, columns left-to-right.
         * `s` (U+0073 LATIN SMALL LETTER S): Sideways text (text rotated by 90° counterclockwise), columns left-to-right.
         * `S` (U+0053 LATIN CAPITAL LETTER S): Sideways text, columns right-to-left.
-* Any combination of the following:
+* Any combination of the following characters or character sequences, called **switches**:
   * The *italics* switch `_` (U+005F LOW LINE).
 This switch enables or (if it was already enables) disables italics style for the following words.
   * The **bold** switch `*` (U+‎002A ASTERISK).
 This switch enables or (if it was already enables) disables bold style for the following words.
   * The <ins>underline</ins> switch `%` (U+‎‎0025 PERCENT SIGN).
 This switch enables or (if it was already enables) disables underlined style for the following words.